RecipeDreamTeam/RecipeApp/README.md

    * Infinite scroll available and Pull to Refresh
    * Pressing any recipe image loads detail view screen
    * Pressing the plus in the top right corner loads the form to submit a new recipe
-   * Stretch Goal: Filtering capability
+   * Stretch Goal: Filtering capability by food type, food category, or highly favorited recipes
 * Detail View Screen
    * When recipe is clicked in collection view, view with details will show
    * Option to exit out of detail and return to collection view when clicking x in top right corner